ncarn2/pythonMusic/README.md

 # Python Music

 ## Description:
-This program will take any dataset and turn it into "music"
+This program will take any dataset and turn it into "music" in the form of a wavefile using ttm's [music](https://github.com/ttm/music)

 ## Example:
 ```bash